Kremzeeq/fruit_app_project/README.md

 `mongo --port 27017 -u "fruit_app_user" -p "fruit123" --authenticationDatabase "celebration_of_fruit_production"`

-*Please note* : Remember to quite the mongo and mongod instances with `Ctrl+C`
+*NB* : Remember to quit the mongo and mongod instances with `Ctrl+C`

-## Section 3: Export variables and run Flask app
+## Section 3: Exporting variables and running the Flask app

 The config file requires for some variables to be exported within the command line.
 Please ensure this is done from within the src directory from where app.py will be run...